Skardu–Kargil Road

 The Skardu–Kargil Road (سکردو – کارگل سڑک) is a 126 km provincial highway in the Pakistani-administered territory of Gilgit–Baltistan, running from the city of Skardu to the Line of Control with the Indian-administered territory of Ladakh, via the Kharmang Valley.
 The original road continued to run until the town of Kargil, but has been closed since 1948.

 History

-Prior to Independence, the regions of Kargil, Leh and Baltistan constituted the Ladakh Wazarat in the princely state of Jammu and Kashmir in British India.
+Prior to First Kashmir War, the regions of Kargil, Leh and Baltistan constituted the Ladakh Wazarat in the princely state of Jammu and Kashmir in British India.
 Following the end of the First Kashmir War, Kargil and Baltistan came under the control of India and Pakistan respectively.

 Many people from both sides of the Line of Control seek to have the road re-opened to traffic, partly on humanitarian grounds.